 In various posthumous documentaries about Cook’s life, Dudley Moore (who died 7 years after Cook, in 2002) commented of several of their film roles together – he was probably thinking of ‘The Wrong Box’ and ‘Monte Carlo or Bust!’ – that Cook loved delivering his own lines but he wasn’t really an actor.

 There was a sense in which, just as Peter Cook lost his looks, he lost his ability to broaden his repertoire as he got older.
 While Dudley More wasn’t a great actor he was a compelling and always-agreeable screen presence, even when he got a bit preachy and over-serious after the success of ’10’, with ‘Six Weeks’.
 Plus, Moore was a great musician and really great composer.
-Cook owned the Eye and could make up funny things on the spot which were side-splittingly funny and often jaw-dropping in their studied cruelty as well.
+Cook owned the Eye and could make things up on the spot which were side-splittingly funny and often jaw-dropping in their studied cruelty as well.
 (In the sweartastic ‘Derek and Clive Get the Horn’, taunting Dudley about his mother spouting water like a whale.
 Moore’s mother had died not long before they recorded the album in New York.)
 He was a personality and a comic, but was Cook really an actor, let alone a movie star, as Dudley was?

 Moore said on one occasion: